These are variables that store the address of another variable.

 They will be the same type as the data they are referencing.

-A special pointer is the Null Pointer
+- A pointer is to NULL is the Null Pointer

 Creating a pointer